 The steps leading down to the falls from hopetoun falls rd surely say something about the effort required to reach such a beautiful destination.

-Hopetoun falls truly are one of the great ocean roads hidden secrets; well they used to be at least.
+Hopetoun falls truly are one of the hidden secrets of the great ocean road region.

 The viewing platform at the base allows for full vantage point over the falls, and if you’re brave enough to climb the barrier and head closer in, you will be in awe of the strength of this waterfall.